-You can also add a metric to a dashboard directly from a dashboard by using the Add from Library function.
+You can also add a metric to a dashboard by using the Add from Library function.

 Need to adjust a Metric slightly?
 No problem.
 Click edit on any dashboard card and adjust the Metric.
 Then, either Save the changes or Save as a new Metric.

-Additionally, if you need to duplicate a Metric, you can do so and then add to a Dashboard.
+Additionally, if you need to duplicate an existing Metric, you can do so and save the duplicate to any Dashboard.